About Hergemony

 Clarify geopolitical dynamics

-Hergemony seeks to make international developments more legible by examining how power, diplomacy, and strategic competition shape the global order.
+Hergemony seeks to make international developments more legible by examining how power, diplomacy, strategic competition, and institutional choices shape the global order.

 Mission 02